The Class of 1941 Endowed Scholarship Fund

 The scholarship fund honors the memory of Charles Orison Magnetti and his wife Helen W. Magnetti, who believed in their faith and the power of education.
 Gonzaga provided both of these to their sons, Charles '68 and Thomas '71, and their grandsons, William Opdyke '84 and Anthony Kikendall '05.

-The Maier Family Endowed Scholarship Fund
+The Maier Family Endowed Scholarship Fund (NEW)